The idea of using clean energy always sounded appealing, however high costs meant it simply wasn't feasible for many people.

-In turn, it's been a record breaking year for the number of residential solar installations across the United States.
+As a result, 2015 was a record breaking year for the number of residential solar installations across the United States.

-According to a report by the Solar Energy Industries Association and GTM Research, the United States is moving at lightening pace towards completing it's one millionth solar installation in 2015 .
-Finally, it seems, solar has broken the threshold and become a fully fledged, profitable option for Americans.
+According to a report by the Solar Energy Industries Association and GTM Research, the United States moved at lightening pace towards one million solar installations in 2015 .

-What's more, technology such as installation brackets have advanced, meaning installations can be done significantly faster and cheaper.
+What's more, periphery technology such as installation brackets have advanced, meaning installations can be done significantly faster and cheaper.

 According to Renewable Energy World's Solar Outlook 2015 , “the U.S. industry is enjoying a host of feeders: low PV prices, new emphasis on greenhouse gas reductions, a U.S. President with a pro-green energy agenda, better utility understanding of its grid benefits and a growing desire among consumers to use locally controlled energy.”

 One such emphasis is the 30% investment tax credit available to residents who install solar panels.

 California residents can also take advantage of the California Solar Initiative (CSI) rebate program.

 Solar-friendly financing models have been refined to better suit the needs of customers wanting to install small scale residential solar panels.